Spektrum DX7 Programming Notes

 Elev -> Flap

 Here, C2=Flap.
-Displacing the elevator stick causes flapperons to move in the same sense.
-Use this for 'snapflap' effect.
+Displacing the elevator stick causes flapperons to move in the same direction.
+Use this to implement 'snapflap'.

 Pulse Widths

-Aileron channel, trim at centre, all settings at default values.
-Measured using servosim.
+Measured on aileron channel, trim at centre, all settings at default values (measured using servosim).

 Servo Travel Min (mS) Max (mS)